carpentries/workshop-template/README.md

     go to the GitHub Pages URL for your workshop and preview your changes.
     In the example above, this is `https://gvwilson.github.io/2015-07-01-miskatonic`.

+**Note:**
-**Note:** this template automatically creates some files and directories that most workshops do not need, but which provide a standard place to put extra content if desired.
+this template includes some files and directories that most workshops do not need, but which provide a standard place to put extra content if desired.
 See the [design notes][design] for more information about these.

-Further instructions are available in [_extras/customization.md][customization].
+Further instructions are available in [the customization instructions][customization].
 This [FAQ][faq] includes a few extra tips (additions are always welcome) and these notes on [the background and design][design] of this template may help as well.

 ## Checking Your Changes

-The following steps are only necessary if you want to preview your website locally on your computer.
+If you want to preview your changes on your own machine before publishing them on GitHub, you can do so as described below.

 1. Install the software [described below](#installing-software).
     This may require some work,